Accton

 Accton Technology Corporation (智邦科技 (Zhìbāng Kējì)) is a Taiwanese company in the electronics industry that primarily engages in the development and manufacture of networking and communication solutions, as an original equipment manufacturer (OEM) or original design manufacturer (ODM) partner.
-Accton has manufacturing plants in Taiwan (Hsinchu), China (Shenzhen), and Vietnam (Vĩnh Phúc), supported by research and development centers in Taiwan, Shanghai, and California.
-Its product include 100G, 400G, and 800G switches designed for data center applications, along with wireless devices and artificial intelligence acceleration hardware.
+Accton has manufacturing plants in Taiwan (Hsinchu), China (Shenzhen), and Vietnam (Phú Thọ province), supported by research and development centers in Taiwan, Shanghai, and California.
+Its products include 100G, 400G, and 800G switches designed for data center applications, along with wireless devices and artificial intelligence acceleration hardware.

 The company partners with Amazon, HPE, and telecommunications operators.